Last Updated on 2021/10/24

 1050 items that spent more than 180 years at the bottom of the East Chinese Sea have been hauled to the surface.

-The priceless cargo was recovered from a Qing Dinasty ship (probably between 1821-850).
+The priceless cargo was recovered from a Qing Dynasty ship (probably between 1821-850).
 The ship went down not far from Xiangshan County, Ningbo, Zhejiang.
-The cargo was composed by porcelains, ceramics, tea sets, jades and Spanish silver coins.
+The cargo was composed of porcelains, ceramics, tea sets, jades, and Spanish silver coins.
 The items will be sent for further studies at the Institute of archeology of Ningbo.